WebAssembly/design/Modules.md

 ## Exports

-A module can declare a sequence of **exports** which are provided, at instantiation time, to the host environment.
-There are several kinds of exports:
+A module can declare a sequence of **exports** which are returned at instantiation time to the host environment.
+Each export has two fields: a *name*, whose meaning is defined by the host environment, and an *index* into the modules [definition index space](definition-index-space), which indicates which definition to export.
-* **function exports**, which allow the exported function to be called by the host environment (or other code running in the host environment);
-* **linear memory exports**, which allow the exported linear memory to be aliased by the host environment (or other code running int he host environment); and
-* **table exports**, which allow the elements of the table to be read, written or called by the host environment (or other code running in the host environment).

-Exports additionally contain a name and an index into the associated export's type's [index space](#index-spaces).
-As with imports, the meaning of an export name is defined by the host.
+All definitions are exportable: functions, globals, linear memories and tables.
+The meaning an exported definition is defined by the host environment.
+However, if another WebAssembly instance imports the definition, then both instances will share the same definition and the associated state (global variable value, linear memory bytes, table elements) is shared.

 ## Integration with ES6 modules